firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_controller_tuning.md

 - For hall chattering Monorim builds, re-detect halls, raise the sensored→sensorless handoff to ~3,000 ERPM, and switch observers to Ortega for clean transitions.[^monorim-chatter]
 - Stay in hall-sensor mode when pushing high phase current; Mxlemming observers can launch at 150 A on 10 s 5 p packs but saturate sooner than Ortega, so revisit observer and current-coupling parameters when saturation appears.[^hall-mode]
 - Investigate hall sensor "absent" errors by checking the thin hall leads and verifying continuity with a multimeter's beep mode before rerunning setup.[^hall-diagnostics]
+- Makerbase 75100 current telemetry stays honest only after removing two of the parallel shunts that creep in during repairs; otherwise VESC under-reports motor draw.[^shunt-trim]
 - Before re-energizing suspect controllers, beep-test between pack leads and every phase to catch shorts, confirm 5 V accessory output, isolate hall supplies with dual 1N4148 diodes if needed, and inspect resettable fuses guarding the Ubox's 12 V/5 V/3.3 V rails.[^prepower-checks]
 - Cold-soldered phase leads can melt and short, killing FETs; test each MOSFET drain-to-source, inspect both sides of the board, and verify Bluetooth plus the 5 V rail before reconnecting.[^phase-meltdown]
 - Zero owners mounting paired VESCs should enlarge bolt holes gradually, strip paint to use the chassis as a heat bridge, clamp with hardware and threadlocker, refresh thermal pads with paste, and avoid insulating foam stuffing.[^zero-mounting]